MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/AwardVersion.md

 ---
 title: AwardVersion - Common Data Model | Microsoft Docs
-description: A point in time snapshot of the attributes of an Award.
+description: A point-in-time snapshot of the attributes of an award.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: anneta
 ms.topic: article
-ms.date: 3/11/2019
+ms.date: 4/8/2019
 ms.author: nebanfic
 ---

 # Award Version

-A point in time snapshot of the attributes of an Award.
+A point-in-time snapshot of the attributes of an award.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/AwardVersion.cdm.json" target="_blank">GitHub</a>.